Tolka Park: Shelbourne F.C.

 However, Shelbourne FC ran into several severe problems that had put the future of Tolka Park in doubt.
 One problem was a flood in 2002 that caused extensive damage to the pitch and greatly increased the club's insurance costs.
+Ronnie Drew's band The Celtic Tenors played a fundraising gig free of charge to help the club get Tolka Park back in operation.
 But a far more serious long-term problem was caused by the club's getting into severe debt through overspending on playing staff.
 In 2006, Ollie Byrne, Shelbourne Chief Executive sold the ground to property developer Ossie Kilkenny to help repay the club's debts.
 Legal action between the parties who bought the ground delayed its demolition and development, as had a slowdown in the Irish property market.
 By 2011, the club were reporting that the ground was in need of maintenance.

 In June 2022, legendary Italian Dj Mauro Picotto played an exclusive set in the club bar after a Shelbourne home match.